Why study this subject?

 What can this qualification lead to afterwards?

-This is a good GCSE to have if you are thinking for a career in the public sector (for example in the police) or in nursing.
+This is a good GCSE to have if you are thinking for a career in the public sector (for example in the police or nursing) or you interested in studying law.
 Employers rate highly the skills developed in this GCSE.

 Those achieving a good grade in GCSE Citizenship, can study the course at A-Level.